linode/terraform-provider-linode/website/docs/r/domain.html.md

 * `domain` - (Required) The domain this Domain represents.
 These must be unique in our system; you cannot have two Domains representing the same domain.

-* `domain_type` - (Required) If this Domain represents the authoritative source of information for the domain it describes, or if it is a read-only copy of a master (also called a slave).
+* `type` - (Required) If this Domain represents the authoritative source of information for the domain it describes, or if it is a read-only copy of a master (also called a slave).

 * `soa_email` - (Required) Start of Authority email address.
 This is required for master Domains.

-* `master_ips` - (Required for domain_type="slave") The IP addresses representing the master DNS for this Domain.
+* `master_ips` - (Required for type="slave") The IP addresses representing the master DNS for this Domain.

 - - -